milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Annelise: "It's okay, Emi.
 We'll do our best to make this a great celebration dinner!"

 Emi: "Okay, if you insist.
-Let me know if you need my help in any way."
+Let me know if you need any help."

 Emi: "I'll just watch you guys from the sidelines.
 I want to see the cooking process."